Hanrui-Wang/onnx-profiler/README.md

 inputs = torch.randn(1, 3, 224, 224)
 ```

-As for the number of multiplications, you might use the following command (where `verbose` is set to `True` to display the computations in each layer, and `reduction` is set to `np.sum` to sum up the computations in all layers):
+As for the number of multiplications, you might use the following command (where `verbose` is set to `True` to display the number of multiplications in each layer, and `reduction` is set to `np.sum` to sum up the computations in all layers):

 ```python
 import numpy as np